 - The personal experiences of transgender and non-binary youth

 - Suggestions for talking with children and teens about gender

-- How to work with schools to make them more gender inclusive and safe for gender expansive youth
+- Making schools more gender inclusive and safer for gender expansive youth

 - Strategies for navigating the school system with transgender or gender nonconforming students

 - Understanding puberty blockers and hormones

 Roselyn Macias (pronouns: she/her/hers) is a leader for Conexiones, a support group mostly made up of Latina transwomen in Monterey County who are dedicated to raising awareness and visibility in the community for transgender, non-binary, and queer women of color.
 She is a passionate and active advocate in her community and for more than 7 years has worked with marginalized women to educate them about health and leadership, and to create safe spaces where they can express themselves.
 Roselyn also works with the Translatina Coalition on policy change and leadership development.
 Additionally, she raises awareness of the issues affecting her community in the local media.

 Ashlyn Adams (pronouns: she/her/sir) is the Youth Program Coordinator at the Diversity Center.
 Ashlyn raised herself and her siblings in the Bay Area and came to Santa Cruz for college at UCSC.
 In addition to her role at the Diversity Center, Ashlyn works as a commissioner on the Justice And Gender county commission, digital literacy and access educator, filmmaker and film distributor, and EDI trainer.
 She considers herself to be a professional in the arts and sciences of connecting people with resources, movie watching, helping you fix your computer, fitting everything in the car, and providing basketball commentary.
 She lives with her wife and two pretty cute dogs.